adembudak/CMakeForImGui/README.md

 ```bash
 c++ -o out main.cpp $(pkg-config --cflags --libs cmakeforimgui)
 ```

-## Using with older versions of the Dear ImGui

-Limited amount of checking has done for moved, removed or renamed files of the previous versions of the Dear ImGui.
-This build script will work best with recent the versions of the project, i.e. v1.90+ and it will certainly not work for the versions older than v1.80.

 ## Help needed

 The following backends and their example programs are missing: